freebsd/freebsd-quarterly/2020q2/git.md

 [FreeBSD-git mailing list](https://lists.freebsd.org/mailman/listinfo/freebsd-git)
 and test out the beta src, ports, and/or doc repositories.

-Also check out the wiki, issues, README and other documentation at the [Git conversion tooling repo](https://github.com/freebsd/git_conv).
+You are also welcome check out the wiki, issues, README and other documentation at the [Git conversion tooling repo](https://github.com/freebsd/git_conv).

 We expect to be ready for the migration in the next quarter.